 Staff searches other job search websites (for example, Monster or CareerBuilder) and finds a job for a job seeker.

-Staff notes a job order in Sunday’s classified ads.
-While talking to a job seeker, the job seeker indicates an interest in this type of job.
-Staff gives the job seeker a copy of the ad.

 At a local mall, staff sees a “Now Hiring” sign in a store window and tells a job seeker to go to the store and apply.

 An employer schedules a job fair at a Workforce Solutions Office.
 During the job fair, staff obtains a list of the job seekers who spoke with the employer.